o2r-project/api/docs/compendium/bindings.md

-# Bindings
+# UI Bindings

-A binding is an optional component of an Executable Research Compendium.
+A user interface binding (UI binding) is an optional component of an ERC.
-It can be used to make static figures interactive, for example, to show how different parameter settings affect the result shown in the figure.
+It can be used to make static figures interactive.
+For example, authors can show how different parameter settings of a computational model affect the result shown in a figure.
-A bindings stores information on the code lines needed to generate the corresponding figure, the parameter that should be made interactive, the data subset required for the figure, and the user interface (UI) widget (e.g. a slider or radio buttons).
+A UI binding stores information on

+- the code lines needed to generate the corresponding figure,
+- the variable/parameter in the code that should be made interactive,
+- the data subset required for the figure, and
+- the UI widget (e.g., a slider or radio buttons).

-The resulting JSON object including the binding is stored in the metadata tag `interaction`.
+The UI binding configuration is a JSON object tored in the property `interaction` of the ERC metadata.
-For this reason, the compendium must be at least a `candidate` where the metadata extraction is completed.
+For this reason, the compendium must be at least a `candidate` where the metadata extraction is completed before a UI binding can be created.

-## Create a binding
+## Create a UI binding

 `POST /api/v1/bindings/binding`

-Request body for a new binding:
+Example request body for a new UI binding, here using with a slider:

 ```json
 {